terascope/teraslice/e2e/README.md

 ## Assets

-Currently the `elasticsearch-assets` are automatically download the latest bundle and load into `${root}/e2e/autoload` when the tests are ran.
-If the asset has already been downloaded in the past 24 hours it will skip downloading.
-In order to force downloading the latest remove the file `${root}/e2e/autoload/.downloadedAt`.
+Currently only the `elasticsearch-assets` and `kafka-assets` are automatically downloaded to the latest bundle and loaded into `${root}/e2e/autoload` when the tests are ran.
+When downloading it will delete any older assets in order to prevent loading two different versions of the same asset.

 To add additionally asset bundles, edit `${root}/e2e/test/download-assets.js`.